loeffel-io/docs/docs/1.0/makeless-server/configuration.md

 # Configuration

-Serve supports some environment variables to customize your server:
+Makeless supports some environment variables to customize your server:

 | Name          | Description                                      | Default  |
 | ------------- |:------------------------------------------------:| --------:|